Washington Elementary Counseling Program

 Small Groups: Help for Kids!

-Small group counseling helps students to interactively develop their friendship and problem solving skills with other students, and to learn new skills.
-Some of the topics we cover in small groups can include friendship skills, problem solving skills and changing families, depending on what suits the students in the group best.
+Small group counseling helps students to interactively develop their friendship and problem solving skills with other students, and to learn new self management and social skills.
+Some of the topics we cover in small groups can include friendship skills, problem-solving skills and changing families, depending on what suits the students in the group best.
 Small groups usually start between November and January, depending on grade level.
 Students can be referred by parents, teachers, other members of the school staff, and they often tend to self-refer or request to join a group.

 Mediation can be very effective at helping students to work together to solve conflicts or disagreements, and to create a safe, peaceful school.
 If your child or student is struggling with a friendship issue or conflict that you feel has gone beyond their ability to solve, please feel free to contact me.
 Mediation often helps kids to repair friendships, or to find a peaceful resolution with which to move forward at school.